yaegassy/coc-intelephense/README.md

 - `intelephense.inlayHint.returnTypes`: Will show an inlay hint for call declaration return type if not already declared, default: `true`
 - `intelephense.inlayHint.parameterTypes`: Will show inlay hints for anonymous function declaration parameter types if not already declared, default: `true`
 - `intelephense.inlayHint.parameterNames`: Will show inlay hints for call argument parameter names if named arguments are not already in use, default: `true`
+- `intelephense.throwDepth`: The maximum call depth to follow when analyzing throw expressions.
+Defaults to `0`, which limits analysis to the current function.
+Higher values can have a negative impact on performance, minimum: 0, maximum: 10, default: `0`
 - `intelephense.trace.server`: Traces the communication between VSCode and the intelephense language server, valid option `"off", "messages", "verbose"`, default: `"off"`

 ## Commands